scrollback/web.scrollback.io/landing/careers.md

     <li>devops (CI, deployment, monitoring)</li>
 </ul>

-<p>You’ll be working with a small but amazingly talented team of people.
+<p>You’ll be working with a small but amazingly talented team of people
+on a fully open source product.
 Everyone does more than one thing, and we look for people who can wear more than one hat.</p>